turgu1/maison/Readme.md

 The second message sent to the device will contain the binary code of the file.
 Its length must be the same indicated by the SIZE parameter shown above.

-Once the code received, the device will send a log message.
+Once the code has been received, the device will send a log message.
 For example:

 ```
 DEVICE_NAME: Code upload completed.
 Rebooting